Lanolin Lip Balm Recipe for Soft Lips

 Lanolin Lip Balm

-I have a hard time using store bought lip balm.
-I suspect the reason why is allergies.
-I have a sensitivity to fragrances which are jammed into every store-bought product, but most lip balm available in stores contain Vitamin E which many people have an allergy to.
+I have a hard time using store-bought lip balm.
+So, I suspect the reason why is allergies.
+I have a sensitivity to fragrances that are jammed into every store-bought product, but most lip balm available in stores contain Vitamin E which many people have an allergy to.

 This post may contain affiliate links; I’ll earn a small commission if you choose to make a purchase.

 I hate the idea of putting tons of chemicals on my lips.
 I use natural body products for everything I can.
 Most of the time I just smear a little coconut oil from the kitchen on my lips and call it good.
 But in the wintertime, you need something a little thicker to keep those lips protected.